OsmanKAYI/full-stack-roadmap/linux/README.md

 **If you want to try and learn Linux Operating Systems, you can visit [cmdchallenge.com](https://cmdchallenge.com/).**

+_If you want to see a website that explains what the commands you use in the Linux terminal do by breaking them down into parts, you can visit [explainshell.com](https://explainshell.com/)._

 _You can find Türkçe documentation for linux in [linux-dersleri](https://linux-dersleri.github.io/menu.html) which has a [github page](https://github.com/Linux-Dersleri/linux-dersleri.github.io) and its usage is explained in a [video](https://www.youtube.com/watch?v=RyDpMx6NLnI)._

 ## Documentation